GenCEO/go-dialogflow-integration/README.md

 ## Go Integration with Dialogflow
-This repository contains the code for integrating Google's Di
+This repository contains the code for integrating Google's Dialog